tutuxh/Learning-pixel-level-depth-maps/README.md

 ## The proposed SLAM system based on our depth estimation
 We compute the absolute trajectory error from the ground truth trajectory and the estimated trajectory.
-On the fr1_desk TUM sequence, the commands are:
+For example, on the fr1_desk TUM sequence, the commands are:
 ```bash
 python evaluate_ate.py groundtruth_fr1_desk.txt My_CameraTrajectory_fr1_desk.txt --verbose
 ```